Nothobranchius

 You can start from scratch using a standard liquid vinegar eel starter or culture.
 It takes about a month, and sometimes doesn't work first try, so patience is needed.
 Begin by preparing medium as instructed above.
 Get the medium into a container as above, but use more, filling the container about halway up with media.

 Pour your liquid vinegar eel culture into the container until it is about 1/8" higher than the media, so the media is slightly submerged, then close it up, and put it up.
 After a few days it will develop a skin on top of the liquid.
-This is mother of vinegar, and it can keep oxygen from the culture developing below.
+This is mother of vinegar, a combination of bacteria and yeast.
 Give it a good stir, breaking it up.
 You should do this at least once a day, twice is better, for the first month.
 After the culture takes off, the worm activity will keep the skin broken up.
 If the oats absorb all the excess liquid, top it off with cider vinegar to bring it up to just over the oats.

 If you'd rather get going in a few days as opposed to weeks, the starter sold here will do that.